-Priscilla Presley, the actress and former wife of Elvis, got recruited into Scientology in the late 1970s by her friend, John Travolta.
+Priscilla Presley, the actress and former wife of Elvis, got recruited into Scientology in the late 1970's by her friend, John Travolta.
 She has remained steadfast to the religion ever since, bringing her daughter, Lisa Marie, into the fold.
 Presley has become an outspoken champion of her religion, especially its hard-line stance against psychiatry.

 Presley has actively supported the Citizens Commission on Human Rights, an organization founded by the Church of Scientology and dedicated to exposing the harmful effects of psychiatry.
 It has its own museum on Sunset Boulevard in Hollywood with exhibits showing the “horrors” of psychiatry including psychoactive drugs, electroshock therapy, and straight jackets.
 Their mission is to expose psychiatry as an “industry driven by profit” with no regard for human rights.

-Although it's rumored Lisa Marie has left the church, Priscilla remains a faithful and active member.
+Although Lisa Marie has left the church, Priscilla remains a faithful and active member.
 Ironically, Scientology tried to recruit Elvis into the church but failed miserably.
 After visiting the Celebrity Centre, he reached this conclusion, “There's no way I'll ever get involved with that son-of-a-bitchin' group.
 All they want is my money."

 5. Juliette Lewis

-Juliette Lewis, an actress best known for her role in Cape Fear, is a second generation Scientologist.
+Juliette Lewis, an actress best known for her role in Cape Fear, is a second generation celebrity Scientologist.
 Her late father, the actor Geoffrey Lewis, was a long-time member of the church.
 As a teen, Juliette started using marijuana and moved on to cocaine.
 She credits her religion with helping her lead a drug-free life today, saying, “Scientology keeps me rooted and grounded—it's been an amazing force in my life.”